scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 Subscribe [example](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/EnigmaNode.js#L199) and the [handler](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/handlers/ProtcolHandler.js#L92) for a message.

-**This functionality is great for the JSONRPC api to propagate messages to the network from a proxy node the dApp user is connected to**.
+**This functionality is great for the JSON-RPC api to propagate messages to the network from a proxy node the dApp user is connected to**.

 ### Connecting it all - controller